SIZE:

 Up to 109 cm.

-Sexual maturity between 11 and 13 years.
+Sexual maturity occurs between 11 and 13 years of age.

 Researchers believe that reproduction may occur throughout the year, with peaks in summer and autumn.